dinakaran2805/cs6230/README.md

 SYNTHESIS:
 Synthesis is done using YOSYS.
 A synthesis script is written and the required lib files and contraints is present in the synthesis folder.
 The final netlist is also present in the same folder.
+Openlane tool is used to get the timing reports.

 STEPS TO RUN: